- E. coli meningitis is caused by bacteria which grow in the bodies of healthy people.

 In the future, prevention of E. coli meningitis in newborn babies could be possible by vaccinating mothers-to-be, but, as yet, no vaccine has been developed.

-problems of those affected, and the outcome are similar.
-Other such
+E. coli meningitis is often grouped with meningitis caused by other bacteria because the disease process, typical age and health problems of those affected, and the outcome are similar.
+Other such examples include:

 - Flavobacterium and Chryseobacterium